mkiol/kaktus/README.md

 # Kaktus

 Multi services mobile feed reader, specially designed to work offline.
 Supports [Netvibes.com](http://www.netvibes.com/) and [Old Reader](https://theoldreader.com/) as a feed aggregators.
-Works on Sailfish OS, Symbian, Meego & BlackBerry 10 devices.
+Works on Sailfish OS & BlackBerry 10 devices.

 Kaktus is working in sync mode, so network connectivity is not required all the time.
 The significant feature is possibility